Archive

 Media Rights for Organizations

-This whitepaper is a simple introduction to legal concerns organizations which produce media should address.
+This whitepaper is a basic introduction to legal concerns organizations which produce media should address.
 It addresses copyright, and creative commons licenses.

 Where Have All the Collections Gone?